tanbiralam/summarizer_ai/README.md

 ### API Key

-To use Summize, you need to obtain an API key for the OpenAI GPT-4 API.
-Follow the instructions on the [OpenAI website](https://www.openai.com/) to obtain your API key.
+To use Summize, you need to obtain an API key from RAPIDAPI.
+Follow the instructions on the [Article SUmmariser](https://rapidapi.com/restyler/api/article-extractor-and-summarizer?utm_source=youtube.com%2FJavaScriptMastery&utm_medium=referral&utm_campaign=DevRel) to obtain your API key.
 Once obtained, set the key in the `src/services/article.js` file.

-`const rapidApiKey = '<YOUR_OPENAI_API_KEY>';`
+`const rapidApiKey = '<YOUR_RAPID_API_KEY>';`

 ## Project Structure